 Doulas, work for you, not your caregiver or hospital.
 Next to your partner, a doula may be the only person at the labor who is there solely for the emotional well-being of the birthing persomn.
 The doula has no other priorities (no shift changes, clinical responsibilities, office hours and hospital policies)—she stays with you until after the baby is born.

 As a professional Postpartum Doula, I support parents through the newborn stage by helping them gain confidence in their own skills and by caring for them, so that they are best able to care for their baby(ies).
 I meet parents where they are at, knowing that each person will have unique needs and experiences.

 Working with Partners

 Doulas can be a partner's best friend!
-The presence of a doula lifts the sole responsibility of labor support off the shoulders of your partner, allowing him/her to enjoy the whole birth process.
+The presence of a doula lifts the sole responsibility of labor support off the shoulders of your partner, allowing them to focus on you and participate as much (or as little) as they feel comfortable with.
 I can help your partner to feel calm and informed, giving him/her ideas to continue support from beginning to end.
 At no time will I "take over" or deliberately exclude your partner, as I believe the partner is wonderfully suited to provide support with their unique knowledge of the laboring woman.
 I am there in addition to, not instead of, the partner ; to provide support to both of you at all times.
 Some partners like to stay by the mother’s side during the whole of labor, while others prefer to take a break.

 After baby is born, I can help partners be confident in supporting the mother and the baby or take over when needed, so they can rest or go to work knowing everyone at home is being supported.